Questions? We're here to help.

 Do I really need to submit transcripts from every university I've attended?

 Yes.
-Transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed or the credit appears as transfer credit on another transcript.
+Official transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed or the credit appears as transfer credit on another transcript.

 I completed my undergraduate degree a long time ago and I'm unable to acquire recommendations from my former professors.
 What should I do?

 We understand that not all applicants may be able to provide recommendations from professors.
 In that case, you should request recommendations from individuals able to address your qualifications for graduate study.
 If you have worked in a relevant field, recommendations from your supervisors are acceptable.

 If a Statement of Purpose is required for the program I am applying to, how long should it be?